List of United States Marine Corps acronyms and expressions

 This is a list of acronyms, expressions, euphemisms, jargon, military slang, and sayings in common or formerly common use in the United States Marine Corps.
-Many of the words or phrases have varying levels of acceptance among different units or communities, and some also have varying levels of appropriateness (usually dependent on how senior the user is in rank).
+Many of the words or phrases have varying levels of acceptance among different units or communities, and some also have varying levels of appropriateness.
 Many terms also have equivalents among other service branches that are not acceptable among Marines, but are comparable in meaning.
 Many acronyms and terms have come into common use from voice procedure use over communication channels, translated into the phonetic alphabet, or both.
 Many are or derive from nautical terms and other naval terminology.
 Most vehicles and aircraft have a formal acronym or an informal nickname; those are detailed in their own articles.

 The scope of this list is to include words and phrases that are unique to or predominantly used by the Marine Corps or the United States Naval Service.
 Recent joint operations have allowed terms from other military services to leak into the USMC lexicon, but can be found with their originating service's slang list, see the "See also" section.